 Having pioneered distance-learning methods, GW continues to drive innovation in instructional technology and design.
 This innovative online educational technology degree program focuses on leadership, preparing you to advance human performance and learning in a variety of organizational settings, including education, business and government.

-With a curriculum that is founded on the latest research-based approaches to education, technology and leadership, this program will equip you with the necessary skills to navigate the rapidly changing global environment for educational technology.
-As a graduate, you will be poised to successfully guide the future of learning and technology in your organization.
+With a curriculum that is founded on the latest research-based approaches to education, technology and leadership, this program will equip you with the necessary skills to navigate the rapidly changing global environment of jobs in educational technology.
+As a graduate of the educational technology online degree program, you will be poised to successfully guide the future of learning and technology in your organization.

 GW's online Master's in Educational Technology Leadership is a 36-credit hour master's degree and can be completed in as little as 2 years.